 Home Preparation

-• Arrange Transportation: Since you won't be able to drive yourself home, make sure you have someone to take you to and from the hospital.
+• Arrange Transportation: Make sure you have someone to take you to and from the hospital.

 • Prepare Your Recovery Space: Set up a cozy area at home for rest.
 Have pain relievers, easy-to-make meals, and plenty of fluids on hand.